jchammons/gitlic-check/README.md

 # gitlic-check
-A utility to verify and manage OSS licenses, contribution guidelines, Github organization and repository settings.
+A utility to verify and manage OSS licenses, contribution guidelines, Github organization and repository settings for both public and private repositories.

 ## Functionality
 *Audit*